-Re: Examination of the Application of Certain Instructions of the Commissioner of the Capital Market, Insurance and Savings regarding the Solvency II-Based Economic Solvency Requirement of The Phoenix Insurance Company Ltd. (hereinafter - the "Company") as of December 31, 2022
+Re: Examination of the Application of Certain Instructions of the Commissioner of the Capital Market, Insurance and Savings regarding the Solvency II-Based Economic Solvency Requirement of The Phoenix Insurance Company Ltd. (hereinafter - the "Company") as of December 31, 2023

-We examined the capital required to maintain the solvency capital requirement (hereinafter - "SCR") and the economic capital of The Phoenix Insurance Company Ltd. of December 31, 2022 (hereinafter - the "Information"), included in the Company's Economic Solvency Ratio Report attached hereby and carries our office's seal for identification purposes (hereinafter - the "Report").
+We examined the capital required to maintain the solvency capital requirement (hereinafter - "SCR") and the economic capital of The Phoenix Insurance Company Ltd. of December 31, 2023 (hereinafter - the "Information"), included in the Company's Economic Solvency Ratio Report attached hereby (hereinafter - the "Report").